 The Quinte Arts Council’s Expressions biennial juried show + sale features artists and artisans from throughout the Quinte region and is open to both members and non-members of the QAC.
-We welcome entries from artists working in any and all media, including potters, weavers, glassblowers, quilters, painters, photographers, woodworkers, carvers, sculptors, jewellers, metal workers, textile artists, folk artists, mixed media arts, and more.
+We welcome entries from artists working in any and all media, including potters, weavers, glassblowers, quilters, painters, photographers, woodworkers, carvers, sculptors, jewellers, metal workers, textile artists, folk artists, and mixed media arts.

 The theme for 2021 is “Re-Imagine.”

 Show dates at the J.M.
-Parrott Gallery: May 6 to June 3 **
+Parrott Gallery: June 3 to 30 **

 Prize categories include:

 Craft Ontario Community Award (1 award): $200 cash award, plus one year membership to Craft Ontario

 People’s Choice (1 award): $150 gift certificate to Barratt’s Office Pro

 Entry fees: $25 for QAC members; $60 for non-members (including artists under a member group); $75 for new membership/renewal + entry fee